 Funded Research Projects

 Members of our faculty sometimes seek PhD prospective students with an interest in specific funded projects.
-Here are a few targeted recruitment calls for both PhD students and post-docs.
+Though applicants with any research interest are encouraged, here are a few targeted recruitment calls:

 Drs.
 Amy Voida and Robin Burke are recruiting a Ph.D. student to carry out research exploring the many different ways that algorithmic fairness is understood in the real-world, mission-driven context of nonprofit organizations.
 The student will carry out qualitative research to inform the design of new algorithms for recommendation systems.
 This unique position brings the methods and concerns of human-computer interaction, computer supported cooperative work, and philanthropic studies to the domain of machine learning.
 Candidates with diverse disciplinary backgrounds (including non-technical backgrounds) are encouraged to apply.
 Because of the wonderful interdisciplinary ethos at CU, the student will be able to enroll through any of three degree programs: Information Science, Computer Science, or the ATLAS Institute’s Technology, Media & Society program.
 For more information please reach out to Amy at firstname.lastname@example.org.

 Dr. Jed Brubaker is looking to take on new PhD students who are interested in studying the intersections of technology, death, dying, and grief.
-We are spinning up a number of new initiatives that will benefit from the contributions of students interested in designing ways to make death kinder for those passing, as well as those they leave behind.
+The Identity Lab is spinning up a number of new initiatives that will benefit from the contributions of students interested in designing ways to make death kinder for those passing, as well as those they leave behind.
 Student looking to develop their skills in community- and family-based research, design, and/or ethnography are especially encouraged to reach out.
 For more information, see this post.

 Student Voices: Industry Research Internships